 The purpose of this module is to discuss the processes, methods, techniques and tools that organisations use to determine how they should conduct their business, with a particular focus on how computer-based technologies can most effectively contribute to the way business is organised.
-The module covers a systematic methodology for analysing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for the information systems solution in particular, in-house development, development from third-party providers, or purchased commercial-off-the-shelf (COTS) packages.
+The module covers a systematic methodology for analysing a business problem or opportunity, determining what role, if any, computer-based technologies can play in addressing the business need, articulating business requirements for the technology solution, specifying alternative approaches to acquiring the technology capabilities needed to address the business requirements, and specifying the requirements for the information systems solution in particular, in-house development, development from third-party providers, or purchased Commercial-Off-The-Shelf (COTS) packages.

-- understand business needs that can be addressed using information technologybased solutions; - define problems, opportunities, or mandates that initiate projects; - use at least one specific methodology for analysing a business situation, modelling it using a formal technique, and specifying requirements for a system that enables a productive change in a way the business is conducted; - they learn, write clear and concise business requirements documents and convert them into technical specifications; - communicate effectively with various organisational stakeholders to collect information using a variety of techniques and to propose solutions; - manage information systems projects using formal project management methods; - demonstrate the use of systems acquisition alternatives that include the use of ERP, CRM, SCM and outsourced design and development resources; - use contemporary CASE tools for the use in process and data modelling; and design high-level logical system characteristics (user interface design, design of data and information requirements).
+- understand business needs that can be addressed using information technologybased solutions; - define problems, opportunities, or mandates that initiate projects; - use at least one specific methodology for analysing a business situation, modelling it using a formal technique, and specifying requirements for a system that enables a productive change in a way the business is conducted;

+- learn, and write clear and concise business requirements documents and convert them into technical specifications; - communicate effectively with various organisational stakeholders to collect information using a variety of techniques and to propose solutions; - manage information systems projects using formal project management methods; - demonstrate the use of systems acquisition alternatives that include the use of Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Supply Chain Management (SCM) and outsourced design and development resources; - use contemporary CASE tools for the use in process and data modelling; and - design high-level logical system characteristics (user interface design, design of data and information requirements).

-Information Systems 2A
+Information Systems 2A SEMESTER MODULE NQF LEVEL: 6